Code-Institute-Submissions/TeachFlow/testing.md

        * Sounds were overlapping, documented bug [here](#bugs "goto-bugs").

     * Start game (computer round):
-        * clicked the start button.
+        * Clicked the start button.
-        * startRound funtion switches 'memory game' with the round information as expected.
+        * StartRound function switches 'memory game' with the round information as expected.
-        * Start button is replaced by 'Listen & watch' as expected.
+        * The start button is replaced by 'Listen & watch' as expected.

     * Players turn (play round):
         * 'Listen & watch' is replaced with 'your go' & taps left info, as expected.
-        * tiles are clickable with coloured tiles on hover, as expected.
+        * Tiles are clickable with coloured tiles on hover, as expected.

     * Remaining taps calculation:
-        * Clicked on correct tile, remaining tap descreases by one.
+        * Clicked on the correct tile, the taps remaining (displayed on the screen) decreases by one.

     * Remaining round calculation:
-         * Completed a round successfully, remaining rounds descreases by one.
+         * Completed a round successfully, the remaining rounds (displayed on the screen) decreases by one.
-         * Last remaining round is 0, this is replayed by 'Memory Game' once game is complete.
+         * The last remaining round is 0, this is replayed by 'Memory Game' once the game is complete.

-    * Round successfull:
+    * Round successful:
-        * clicked on correct order of tiles
+        * clicked on the correct order of tiles
         * Start button section is replaced with a 'keep going message' as expected.
         * StartRound function runs as expected

-    * Round unsucessful:
+    * Round unsuccessful:
-        * pressed a wrong tile in a round.
+        * Pressed the wrong tile in a round.
 The gameOver function ran as expected, displaying an alert box with a 'Whoops' message.

     * Game completed:
         * Played 15 rounds to test gameOver function.
-As expected an alert box with 'success' message is displayed and game is restarted.
+As expected an alert box with a 'success' message is displayed and the game is restarted.

-### Bugs
+### Bugs (Solved)

-#### Solved
 * Navlinks in game.html not working:
-The js hash code was interferring with the functionality of the nav link to game.html.
+The js hash code was interfering with the functionality of the nav link to game.html.
 While researching, I found a similar issue on [Stack Overflow](https://stackoverflow.com/questions/59706410/link-with-anchor-to-different-page-href).
 After reading this, I created a data attribute for the anchor links on index.html and targeted these only in the js hash code.
 The navigation then worked without any issues.

 * Carousel image cut off in mobile: